 On the other hand, some second-source companies would not just stick to the designs provided by Intel.
 For example, NEC created the V20 and V30 CPUs, which were pin-compatible with the 8088 and 8086 respectively, but implemented the instructionset of the 80186, and had some performance-tweaks.
 Other companies would not go quite as far, but would still modify the designs to fine-tune the performance for their manufacturing, and allow higher clockspeeds.
 So eventually we would get 808x-like CPUs at 10-12 MHz, and the 286 was eventually pushed to 20 and even 25 MHz (by Harris, a company that has since left the mainstream CPU market).

 So, if Intel didn’t provide AMD with the 386 designs, how did AMD build a 386 anyway?
 By reverse-engineering.
 And this is where AMD is starting to do dubious things, in a legal sense.
-AMD figured that the license deal SHOULD have given them access to the 386 design, and by that logic their reverse-engineering would not be illegal, as they had the rights to the IP anyway.
+AMD figured that the license deal SHOULD have given them access to the 386 design, and by that logic their reverse-engineering and cloning would not be illegal, as they had the rights to the IP anyway.

 Clearly Intel did not agree with that, and sued AMD for their 386, which was based on Intel’s design, so technically it was an unlicensed copy.
 The AMD 386 was held up in court for many years.
 Intel released the 386 in October 1985, and AMD had their copy ready in 1990.
 By March 1991, the case was finally settled, and AMD could release their Am386 onto the market.